ohata-toast/EasyMaker/en/console-guide.md

 | OpenAI generative model inference | POST   | /{model_name}/openai/v1/completions                                     |
 | OpenAI generative model inference | POST   | /{model_name}/openai/v1/chat/completions                                |

-> [Note] OpenAI generative model inference
+!!! tip "Note"
-> OpenAI generative model inference is used when using a generative model, such as OpenAI's GPT-4o.
+    OpenAI generative model inference is used when using a generative model, such as OpenAI's GPT-4o.
-> The inputs required for inference must be entered according to OpenAI's API specification.
+    The inputs required for inference must be entered according to OpenAI's API specification.
 For more information, see the [OpenAI API documentation](https://platform.openai.com/docs/api-reference/chat).
-> For models that support the Completion and Chat Completion APIs provided by AI EasyMaker, see [Model endpoint compatibility](https://platform.openai.com/docs/models/model-endpoint-compatibility).
+    For models that support the Completion and Chat Completion APIs provided by AI EasyMaker, see [Model endpoint compatibility](https://platform.openai.com/docs/models/model-endpoint-compatibility).

 <a id="appendix.11.framework.note"></a>